jdsteinbach/jdsteinbach.github.io/_posts/2014-09-12-use-cases-css-variables.md

 ---
 It&#8217;s time to start exploring use cases for CSS variables, now that <a title="CSS Variable data on Can I Use" href="http://caniuse.com/#feat=css-variables" target="_blank">Firefox supports them</a>. <a title="Chrome no longer supports CSS variables" href="http://stackoverflow.com/questions/18466569/enable-experimental-webkit-features-chrome-css-css3-variables" target="_blank">Chrome has toyed with CSS variables</a> before.
 That means that **this post & all the embedded pens will only work in Firefox**.

-If you&#8217;re a fan of pre-processors, you might share my first reaction to CSS variables: &#8220;I&#8217;m already using variables in [Sass/Less/Stylus]; why introduce something new?&#8221; First, the ability to change these values live in a browser is pretty powerful.
+If you&#8217;re a fan of pre-processors, you might share my first reaction to CSS variables: &ldquo;I&#8217;m already using variables in [Sass/Less/Stylus]; why introduce something new?&rdquo; First, the ability to change these values live in a browser is pretty powerful.
 Second, native CSS variables will allow us to write lighter, more efficient stylesheets.
 In a series of follow-up posts to this one, I&#8217;ll go more in-depth comparing pre-processor variables with native CSS variables for each of the use cases introduced below.

 ## Basic Syntax